electricimp/GoogleIoTCore/examples/README.md

 ![Enable API](./example_imgs/EnableAPI.png)

-**Note**: If you are getting an error like *"Operation does not satisfy the following requirements: billing-enabled..."*, you probably needed to get a paid subscription or free trial.
+**Note**: If you are getting an error like *"Operation does not satisfy the following requirements: billing-enabled..."*, you probably need to get a paid subscription or free trial.

 2. Click **Create a device registry**: